datatags/InfinitodeWheelSolver/README.md

 It can certainly be improved; the current algorithm is nearly just brute force.
 There are at least a few shortcuts I know of already that it could be taking advantage of:

-### Faster options for resetting progress

-At the moment, after reaching the end of a path, the inventory and game progress are reloaded from a copy of the save file stored in memory.
-The deserialization process isn't fast, so there's probably some gains to be had by directly saving/restoring the inventory items and progress.
-That sounds harder than just calling `load()` a bunch of times though, so I haven't implemented it yet.
-Generous use of reflection will be needed.
-PRs welcome!

 ### Multiple paths with the same resulting RNG state
 The lucky wheel can be abstracted as a tree, but it's really more complicated than that.